s-20/unnamed/HBCore.md

 In order to make a check, you gather your resources, adding whichever dice make sense to the pool.
 This is called "Pulling Dice".

 Pulling Dice involves describing your action, including your [Aspects](Aspects.md), [Traits](Traits.md), and [Skills](Skills.md) in the description.
 For each Aspect you include, you add d8s equal to its stack.
-For each Trait or Skill, you add d6s equal to their respective stack.
+For each Trait or Skill you include, add d6s equal to their respective stack.

 Once you've described what you're trying to do and gathered your dice, you roll.
-Circumstances can sometimes reduce your dice pool.
+Circumstances can sometimes reduce or increase your dice pool.

 ## Degrees of Success